smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 +	<description> This data is related to what a POI (Point of Interest) service would provide. </description>
 +
 +	<param name="poiInfoData" type="LocationDetails" mandatory="false">
-+	<description> Information data of searched by POI.
++	<description> Information data of searched POI.
 See LocationDetails </description>
 +	</param>
 +</param>
 ```